W3ndige/rootnetsec.github.io/_posts/2017-03-05-overthewire.org-narnia-4.markdown

 <h1>Introduction</h1>

 <p>Let's go back to another reverse engineering challenge from OverTheWire.
-This time we'll be dealing with a little different type of buffer overflow.  </p>
+Today we'll be dealing with a little different type of buffer overflow.  </p>

 <h1>Challenge</h1>

-<p>This time, let's start the program firstly. </p>
+<p>This time, we can start by firstly running the program. </p>

 {% highlight text %}
 narnia3@melinda:/narnia$ ./narnia3
 usage, ./narnia3 file, will send contents of file 2 /dev/null
 {% endhighlight %}

-<p>Now let's take a look at the source code. </p>
+<p>But what can we see in the source code? </p>

 {% highlight c %}
 #include <stdio.h>